digitalcredentials/sign-and-verify/README.md

    <request_endpoint>
 ```

-`request_endpoint` is part of the [DEEP_LINK](https://github.com/digitalcredentials/docs/blob/main/request/credential_request.md#request-credential-initial-state) provided by the issuer to the DCC wallet.
+`request_endpoint` is provided by the issuer as part of the [DEEP_LINK](https://github.com/digitalcredentials/docs/blob/main/request/credential_request.md#request-credential-initial-state) to the DCC wallet.
 The DCC wallet will parse it from the DEEP_LINK and call it during the credential request.

 `REQUEST_PAYLOAD` has the following structure: